-Pattaya is 147 km southeast of Bangkok and faces the Gulf of Thailand.
-The only place of note between Bangkok and Pattaya is a small marina in a housing development in the Bang Pakong River.
+Pattaya is 147 km southeast of Bangkok and faces the Gulf of Thailand. the only place of note between Bangkok and Pattaya is a small marina in a housing project in the Bang Pakong River.

-Koh Chang national park, a group of more than 50 islands near the Cambodian border, is about 200 miles, by land and sea, to the southeast of Bangkok.
-It is famous for beautiful coral, waterfalls and beaches.
+Koh Chang national park, a group of more than 50 islands near the Cambodian border, is about 200 miles from Bangkok.
+It is famous for beautiful coral, waterfalls and peaceful beaches.

 Koh Chang has long sandy beaches, mostly on the west coast, and is still covered with mountainous rain forest for more than 60 percent of its area.

-Koh Mak, the major island between Koh Chang and Koh Kut is covered with coconut groves and has a good beach on the northwest bay.‹‹ Back to Thailand Section ...
+Koh Mak, the major island between Koh Chang and Koh Kut is covered with coconut groves and has good beaches in its northwest and southwest facing bays.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.